Know your mobile service hardware and business process options before developing, building, and packaging your mobile service solution.

 Mobile service, where available, generally receives very positive scores from surveyed customers.
 This trend will only increase.

-Mobile service winners and losers will largely be determined by simple hardware and software choices.
+Mobile service winners and losers will largely be determined by simple hardware and business process choices.

 COVID has popularized many different mobile service business models.
 In the automotive space, we see a growing mobile service presence in both the aftermarket and OE channels.

 Most of the current solutions, in both channels, consist of outfitted vans designed to ferry tools and equipment to job sites.
-Such platforms usually lack the software necessary to effectively optimize their deployment and application.
+Such platforms usually lack the utility necessary to effectively optimize technician efficiency.

 These limitations create opportunities for future technologies designed to improve efficiency and, ultimately, profitability.